SharanRP/Unishare_Campus/README.md

 ### 1. Social Networking for Students

 Unishare redefines social networking for students, providing a dedicated space to create profiles, connect with peers, and cultivate a virtual community.
-From sharing updates on academic achievements to posting snapshots of campus life, Unishare creates a vibrant online environment.
+Additionally, Unishare offers tailored features such as study groups, enabling them to exchange ideas, seek academic support

 ### 2. Messaging System